sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 Since all of these variables are unchanged between build time and run time when building on Vercel, we recommend using `$env/static/private` — which will statically replace the variables, enabling optimisations like dead code elimination — rather than `$env/dynamic/private`.

+## Skew protection

+When a new version of your app is deployed, assets belonging to the previous version may no longer be accessible.
+If a user is actively using your app when this happens, it can cause errors when they navigate — this is known as _version skew_.
+SvelteKit mitigates this by detecting errors resulting from version skew and causing a hard reload to get the latest version of the app, but this will cause any client-side state to be lost.
+(You can also proactively mitigate it by observing the [`updated`](/docs/modules#$app-stores-updated) store value, which tells clients when a new version has been deployed.)

+[Skew protection](https://vercel.com/docs/deployments/skew-protection) is a Vercel feature that routes client requests to their original deployment.
+When a user visits your app, a cookie is set with the deployment ID, and any subsequent requests will be routed to that deployment for as long as skew protection is active.
+When they reload the page, they will get the newest deployment.
+(The `updated` store is exempted from this behaviour, and so will continue to report new deployments.)
+To enable it, visit the Advanced section of your project settings on Vercel.

+Cookie-based skew protection comes with one caveat: if a user has multiple versions of your app open in multiple tabs, requests from older versions will be routed to the newer one, meaning they will fall back to SvelteKit's built-in skew protection.

 ## Notes

 ### Vercel functions